-To continue to make hospital quality information available and accessible, CMS developed the Overall Hospital Quality Star Rating to reflect comprehensive quality information about the care provided in US hospitals.
+CMS developed the Overall Hospital Quality Star Rating to reflect comprehensive quality information about the care provided in US hospitals.
 The rating system examines 64 quality measures like safety and wait times and summarizes them into a star rating.